strenev/erc20-ico/README.md

-# ERC20 ICO Template - Not Audited!
+# ERC20 Initial Coin Offering (ICO)

 ## Overview

-`Erc20Token.sol` is a template for an Initial Coin Offering Cointract(ICO).
+`Erc20Token.sol` is a template for an Initial Coin Offering Contract (ICO).
 Users can send ETH directly to the contract and will receive tokens according to a specified exchange rate.

 ### Installation